fastoch/NestJS-with-Prisma/TUTO.md

 - how the **PrismaClient** allows us to autogenerate **types** and have a **type-safe query builder** for our application.
 - how Prisma's **built-in migration system** works
-- how to define one-to-one, one-to-many and many-to-many relations in a **prisma.schema**
+- how to define one-to-one, one-to-many and many-to-many relations in a `schema.prisma` file.
+**

 # Getting started

 - open a new terminal in VSCodium
-- install NestJS via `sudo npm i -g @nestjs/cli@latest`
+- install NestJS CLI via `sudo npm i -g @nestjs/cli@latest`
 - you can check installation via `nest -v`
 - use the Nest CLI to initialize a new NestJS project: `nest new <project_name>`
   - choose your favorite package manager